 The stars of the show here are grapeseed oil and an oat peptide, which work synergistically to moisturize even super dry hair.
 The oil hydrates (obviously), but is also rich in protective vitamins, minerals, and antioxidants.
 The oat peptide piggy-backs off of that, forming a protective barrier on the outermost layer of the hair that locks in the moisture and all those protective benefits from the oil.
 The result?
 Super smooth, super soft strands.

-Best for Fine Hair: Wen Cucumber Aloe Cleansing Conditioner
+Best for Fine Hair: WEN by Chaz Dean Cucumber Aloe Cleansing Conditioner

 The Wen cleansing conditioners may be some of the best known out there, not to mention that the line offers a ton of variety.
 For finer textures, we’re partial to this option, the lightest formula of them all.
 It uses aloe to moisturize without weighing down hair, and also contains witch hazel to help clarify the scalp.
 A boon for those with fine hair, which also tend to be prone to having oilier scalps.